 When advising a person in financially distressed circumstances such as a director of a company or an individual facing bankruptcy, my philosophy is to tell the truth including the upside and the downside of the action being contemplated.

-Alan is a registered and official liquidator, a registered trustee in bankruptcy and a founding principal of BRI Ferrier with 35 years’ experience in insolvency and corporate recovery.
+Alan is a registered liquidator, a registered trustee in bankruptcy and a founding principal of BRI Ferrier with 35 years’ experience in insolvency and corporate recovery.
 Prior to forming BRI Ferrier, Alan worked under its precedent, BRI Partners Adelaide.
 As Alan has concentrated his career in Adelaide, he has vast insight into the local market including a comprehensive understanding of its trends and challenges.
 A specialist in personal insolvency, Alan also provides company insolvency, business recovery, and investigative accountant services.
 He predominantly works with small to medium-sized businesses across the agribusiness, logistics, manufacturing, property, retail and tourism & hospitality industries.

 - Appointed voluntary administrator for MWS Engineering, a steel fabrication company.
 Alan continued to manage the business until the deed of company arrangement was accepted by creditors.
 Acceptance of the deed was crucial to maintain the directors’ buildering licence.
 He conducted an extensive examination of proofs of debt to adjudicate the claims of the head contractors on several building projects.
 Following the settlement of these claims, a dividend to creditors was declared.
 On acceptance of the deed of company arrangement control of the company reverted to the directors.